 In this work, we have constructed a novel class of static, spherically symmetric traversable wormholes exhibiting a double-throat topology embedded in a string-cloud-like background.
 The model was obtained as a localized deformation of the Ellis–Bronnikov geometry under the zero-tidal-force condition, allowing a fully analytical determination of the matter content.

 We have shown that the parameters controlling the background geometry plays a decisive role in the geometric transition from a single throat to a double-throat configuration.
 This process is orchestrated by a positive energy density in the belly core that acts to expand the space-time instead of contracting it, in the same way as dark energy, since in this case the radial pressure is negative.
-For higher-order generalized geometries, the double throat emerges naturally from arbitrarily small localized perturbations, indicating that complex internal structures are not fine-tuned but rather geometrically favored.
+For higher-order generalized geometries, the double-throat emerges naturally from arbitrarily small localized perturbations, indicating that complex internal structures are not fine-tuned but rather geometrically favored.

-An interesting and a key result of this analysis the reduced need for the phantom field thanks to the perturbation and the geometric concentration of exotic matter, respectively.
+Two key results are the reduced need for the phantom field due to the perturbation and the geometric concentration of exotic matter.
 As the perturbation increase, the range of \(\ell\) values where the scalar is near to zero increase, meaning that the perturbation stabilizes that region and decrease the phantom field need.
-The NEC violation required for the maintenance of the throat is restricted to narrow regions surrounding the two throats, while the central core satisfies all classical energy conditions, but care must be taken with large values of $\alpha$ and A, because as increase $\alpha $ the need for the phantom field increase and the tangential condition presented a violation when these quantities increase too much.
+The NEC violation required for the maintenance of the throat is restricted to narrow regions surrounding the two throats, while the central core satisfies all classical energy conditions, but care must be taken with large values of $\alpha$ and A, because as $\alpha$ increases, the need for the phantom field increases and the tangential condition presented a violation when these quantities increase too much.
 Even with this detail, this behavior is very positive and contrasts with many single-throat wormhole models, where exoticity extends over larger domains.

 Asymptotically, the spacetime approaches that of a string cloud, characterized by an energy density decaying as $r^{-2}$ and an effective equation of state compatible with radially oriented string matter.
 This provides a physically interpretable far-field source rather than an ad hoc exotic fluid.